eclipse-iofog/iofog.org/content/docs/2.0.0/platform-deployment/remote-control-plane.md

-# Setup Your Control Plane
+# Remote - Deploy Control Plane

 Every Edge Compute Network ('ECN') starts with a Control Plane that allows you to manage your ECN's resources.